LukeAz/UPOalglib_core_toolkit/README.md

 * More exercises

 ## Setup and run
+* You will need a Unix environment, the gcc compiler and the valgrind debugger to check for possible memory leaks.

 To run this project, install it locally:
 ```
 $ git clone https://github.com/LukeAz/UPOalglib_core_toolkit.git
 $ cd UPOalglib_core_toolkit